MionKit/mion/packages/router/README.md

 export const DEFAULT_REFLECTION_OPTIONS: Readonly<ReflectionOptions> = {
   /**
    * Deepkit Serialization Options
-   * loosely defaults to false, Soft conversion disabled.
+   * Deepkit Soft conversion disabled. (will fail if extra parameters found when validating an object)
    * !!
-We Don't recommend to enable soft conversion as validation might fail
+We Don't recommend to enable soft conversion as validation is more relaxed and not tested
    * */
   serializationOptions: {
     loosely: false,